Abecma

 Multiple myeloma is rare, and Abecma was designated an ‘orphan medicine’ (a medicine used in rare diseases) on 20 April 2017.
 Further information on the orphan designation can be found here: https://www.ema.europa.eu/en/medicines/human/orphan-designations/eu3171863

-Abecma is prepared using the patient’s own white blood cells which are extracted from the blood and genetically modified in the laboratory.
+Abecma is prepared using the patient’s own T cells which are extracted from the blood and genetically modified in the laboratory.
 Abecma can only be given to the patient whose cells were used to make the medicine.

 It is given as a single infusion (drip) into a vein.
 Before having Abecma, the patient should receive a short course of chemotherapy to clear away their existing white blood cells.
 Just before the infusion patients are given paracetamol and an antihistamine medicine to reduce the risk of reactions to the infusion.

-A medicine called tocilizumab and emergency equipment must be available in case the patient has a potentially serious side effect called cytokine release syndrome (see risks section below).
+A medicine called tocilizumab and emergency equipment must be available in case the patient has a potentially serious side effect called cytokine release syndrome (CRS; a potentially life-threatening overactivation of the immune system with fever, shortness of breath, low blood pressure and headache).

 Patients should be closely monitored for ten days after treatment for side effects and are advised to stay close to a specialist hospital for at least four weeks after treatment.

-For more information about using Abecma, see the package leaflet or contact your doctor or pharmacist.
+For more information about using Abecma, see the package leaflet or contact your healthcare provider.

-Abecma contains the patient’s own T cells (a type of white blood cell) that have been modified genetically in the laboratory so that they make a protein called chimeric antigen receptor (CAR).
+Abecma contains the patient’s own T cells which have been modified genetically in the laboratory so that they make a protein called chimeric antigen receptor (CAR).
 CAR can attach on the surface of cancer cells to a protein called B-cell maturation antigen (BCMA).

 When Abecma is given to the patient, the modified T cells attach to BCMA and then kill cancer cells, thereby helping to clear the cancer from the body.

-A main study of 140 patients with multiple myeloma that was not responding to previous treatment (refractory myeloma) and had returned (relapsed myeloma) showed that Abecma is effective at clearing the cancer.
-Overall 30% had a complete response (which means they had no signs of the cancer left) and 67% had at least a partial response after treatment with Abecma.
+A main study of 140 patients with multiple myeloma that was not responding to at least three previous treatments (refractory myeloma) and had returned (relapsed myeloma) showed that Abecma is effective at clearing the cancer.
+The study did not compare Abecma with other medicines or placebo (a dummy treatment).
+Overall 30% of patients had a complete response (which means they had no signs of the cancer left) and 67% had at least a partial response after treatment with Abecma.

 For the full list of side effects and restrictions with Abecma, see the package leaflet.

 Abecma led to clinically meaningful response rates in patients with multiple myeloma when the cancer had relapsed and not responded to treatment.
-Serious side effects, particularly cytokine release syndrome, can occur; however, these are manageable if appropriate measures are in place (see below).
+Patients on Abecma also lived for longer without their disease getting worse compared with standard treatment.
+Serious side effects, particularly CRS, can occur; however, these are manageable if appropriate measures are in place (see below).
 The European Medicines Agency decided that Abecma’s benefits are greater than its risks and it can be authorised for use in the EU.

-The company must also carry out a study to obtain more information on the long term safety of Abecma.
+The company must also carry out a study to obtain more information on the long-term safety and effectiveness of Abecma.

 Recommendations and precautions to be followed by healthcare professionals and patients for the safe and effective use of Abecma have also been included in the summary of product characteristics and the package leaflet.